flimflam-austin/hugo-cms-test/content/quick_reads/20200131-la-abortion-scotus/index.md

       more than 200 Republican (and two Democrats) members of Congress.
     _key: f90c081b7420
   - order: 5
+    useCheckmark: false
     body: >-
       ## Why It Matters

       * The case is the first time the Supreme Court will rule on abortion rights since Pres.
-Trump appointed two justices giving the court a **conservative** majority.
+Trump appointed two justices giving the court a**conservative** majority.

-      * This case is being closely watched by **other states** that have or hope to pass more expansive abortion restrictions, and face legal challenges.
+      * This case is being closely watched by**other states** that have or hope to pass more expansive abortion restrictions, and face legal challenges.

       * Louisiana has only 3 abortion providers in the state.
 If allowed to go into effect, this law will further impact access.
     _key: 6ce626849c81
   - order: 6
+    useCheckmark: true
     body: >-
       BIG PICTURE: Louisiana is just one of many states that have tried to restrict access to abortion, while other states like New York and Illinois